embedded-sec/halucinator/README.md

                       # path relative to this config file, blank memory used if not specified
     emulate: class<AvatarPeripheral subclass>    # Class to emulate memory

-peripherals:  # Optional, A list of memories, except emulate field required
+peripherals:  # Optional, A list of memories, same as memories except emulate field required

-intercepts:  # Optional, list of intercepts to places
+intercepts:  # Optional, list of intercepts to place
   - class:  <BPHandler subclass>,  # Required use full import path
     function: <str>     # Required: Function name in @bp_handler([]) used to
                         #   determine class method used to handle this intercept
+    symbol: (Value of function)<str>  # Optional, Symbol name use to determine
+                                      # address in firmware to intercept, name
+                                      # must be present in symbols,
+                                      # If not use value of function is used
     addr: (from symbols)<int>  # Optional, Address of where to place this intercept,
                                # generally recommend not setting this value, but
                                # instead setting symbol and adding entry to
-                               # symbols for this makes config files more portable
+                               # symbols (in seperate file) as this makes config
-    symbol: (Value of function)<str>  # Optional, Symbol name use to determine address
+                               # files more portable.
+If set will take precidence over symbol
     class_args: ({})<dict>  # Optional dictionary of args to pass to class's
                        # __init__ method, keys are parameter names
     registration_args: ({})<dict>  # Optional: Arguments passed to register_handler
                                    # method when adding this method
     run_once: (false)<bool>   # Optional: Set to true if only want intercept to run once
     watchpoint: (false)<bool> # Optional: Set to true if this is a memory watch point

 symbols:  # Optional, dictionary mapping addresses to symbol names, used to